Catastrophe9260/Brain-Tumor-Classification/README.md

 3. Pituitary - growth of a tumor in the pituitary gland which are usually benign.

 ## The Dataset
 The dataset is taken from Kaggle and consists of 512 x 512 brain MRI scans with 3 channels.
-I've also uploaded it to this repo as its a rather small one (~151 MB, also it has CC0 license)!
-But, just in case, here's the Kaggle link to where the dataset was uploaded: https://www.kaggle.com/datasets/masoudnickparvar/brain-tumor-mri-dataset.
+Its around 151 MB and has a CC0 license!
+Here's the Kaggle link to where the dataset was uploaded: https://www.kaggle.com/datasets/masoudnickparvar/brain-tumor-mri-dataset.

 Below is how I structured my project folder - especially what the dataset directory looks like.
 Its broken down primarily into a training and testing set with a specific folder holding each type of brain tumor MRI scan and a folder with normal brain MRI scans.